Browns Ferry Nuclear Plant: Additional incidents

+June 28, 1980

+During a routine shutdown of Unit 3, a manual scram at roughly 36% power failed to insert around 40% of the control rods.
+Operators scrammed the reactor manually twice, followed by an automatic scram, before all control rods were fully inserted.

+An investigation by the plant, NRC, and General Electric determined that the cause of failure was an accumulation of water in the east-side SDV header during the first scram.
+The SDV receives "exhaust" water from control rod drives during a scram, to allow for the rods to fully insert.

 March 19, 1985

 TVA decided to shut the entire plant down and keep it shut down indefinitely in order to focus on making improvements to all three units in order to bring it back into regulatory compliance following extremely negative assessments from the NRC.
 Unit 2 finally resumed operation on May 24, 1991, with Unit 3 following it on November 1, 1995, although Unit 1 did not resume operation until June 2, 2007.

 May 10, 1986

 Cooling tower #4 (which was 90 feet wide, 300 feet long, and four stories tall) was destroyed in a fire caused by sparks from the electrical cooling fans in the tower hitting the abnormally dry redwood slats within the tower on May 10, 1986.
 During normal operation, water was kept flowing near-continuously over the redwood slats within the tower, but after close to two months of inactivity, the slats were very dry and extremely flammable. $5 million of damage was done.